insightsengineering/teal.transform/inst/refactor-notes.md

 but also due to additional layers which need to control described operation.
 These layers include:

 1. Providing an API for app-developer to enable and set specific merge configuration.
+2. Handling reactive relationship between all inputs (dataset -> variable -> value) and avoid unnecessary triggers.
-2. Providing robust, easy to use merge-modules which can handle weirdest app-developer needs (1) and provide meaningful information to the app-user about consequences of the data/variable selections.
+3. Providing robust, easy to use merge-modules which can handle weirdest app-developer needs (1) and provide meaningful information to the app-user about consequences of the data/variable selections.

-# 1. Configure possible selection
+# Configure possible selection

 ## picks and choices/selected

 We came with an idea of `picks` which allows app-developer to specify `datasets`, `variables` and `values` to be selected by app-user during an app run.
 Each of them is based on the idea of `choices/selected` where app-developer provides `choices` and what is `selected` by default.
 App-user though changes `selected` interactively.

 ```mermaid